647: Circumcise Matters Edition

 Yes.

-Again, according to the pillar, quote, While the Archdiocese said in a statement to the Pillar that Friar Neppel was removed from his position as a formator and house father immediately after the incident was uncovered, he returned to his post as vice rector until the end of 2024-25 academic year and remains on the seminary academic faculty as a professor.
+so as you can imagine based on my beautiful word tale that i just painted for you all just now friar nipple was fired but this is religion after all so it is not clear when again according to the pillar quote While the Archdiocese said in a statement to the pillar that Friar Nipple was removed from his position as a formator and house father immediately after the incident was uncovered, he returned to his post as vice rector until the end of 2024-25 academic year and remains on the seminary academic faculty as a professor.

 And when we come back, we'll check the Don Ford traps once again.